Unipotent homotopy theory of schemes: Formal Lie groups via unipotent homotopy theory

 Examples of such varieties include curves, Calabi--Yau varieties of dimension $n$ (see \cref{CY}) and their blow-ups.
 When $X$ is a surface and $n=2$, the condition $(*)$ translates to the condition that the irregularity of $X$ is $0$.
 One can also obtain more examples by considering suitable products of schemes that satisfy (\ref{1/2-CY}).
 Let us now begin by recalling the relevant formal Lie groups constructed by Artin--Mazur \cite{MR457458}. \begin{definition}[{\cite[\S~II.1, \S~II.4]{MR457458}}] Let $n \ge 1$ be an integer and $X$ be a scheme satisfying (\ref{1/2-CY}).
 Then the contravariant functor

-from the category of Artinian $k$-algebras to the category of abelian groups is pro-representable by a formal Lie group over $k$ of dimension $\dim_kH^n(X,\cO_X)$.
+from the category of finite Artinian $k$-schemes to the category of abelian groups is pro-representable by a commutative formal Lie group over $k$ of dimension $\dim_kH^n(X,\cO_X)$.
 We call $\Phi^n_X$ the \emph{Artin--Mazur formal Lie group of X}. \end{definition}